 DECEMBER 20: MARTHA'S CALENDAR

 To address this interest, Martha and her editors conceived of something rather ingenious.
 Beginning with the July/August issue in 1992, a new calendar began to appear at the front of each issue of the magazine.
 It was simply called, "Martha's Calendar."
 It was another groundbreaking idea for the magazine and something that had not been done before in the publishing world: printing a calendar containing the personal and domestic appointments of the magazine's founder and editor-in-chief.
-It was a huge hit with readers who used the calendar as a guide for their own domestic chores: "If Martha is having her chimneys cleaned on April 11th, then I will too!"
-The calendar served as a list of gentle reminders for readers wanting to plan a more organized approach to home maintenance, while also offering an inside look at Martha's life: "Pack for trip to Poland.
+It was a huge hit with readers who used the calendar as a guide for their own domestic chores: "If Martha is having her chimneys cleaned on this day, then I will too!"
+The calendar served as a list of gentle reminders for readers wanting to plan a more organized approach to home maintenance, while also offering an inside look at Martha's life: "Pack for trip to Japan.
 Have dogs groomed."

 The calendar evolved quite a bit over the last decade.
 For a time, it was pulled from the magazine completely, while Martha was fighting her legal battles.
 In the September, 2003, issue it was replaced by a less personal column called "Gentle Reminders" with seasonal tips and important dates for the season.
 Martha's Calendar returned in the April, 2009, issue in its original form - nearly six years later.
 Readers simply could not live without it!